-- Alcoholic beverages - Bonuses or incentives for 21st CCLC Staff - Capital improvements (permanent fixtures or renovations) - District level expenses not directly or clearly related to the 21st CCLC program - Entertainment: costs of entertainment, including amusement, diversion, and social activities and any associated costs - Goods and Services for personal use - Lobbying - Purchases of facilities or vehicles - Travel expenses for individuals not involved with the project - Site Principals cannot receive any 21st CCLC compensation and may not serve as the Site Program Coordinator
+- Alcoholic beverages - Bonuses or incentives for 21st CCLC Staff - Capital improvements (permanent fixtures or renovations) - District level expenses not directly or clearly related to the 21st CCLC program - Entertainment: costs of entertainment, including amusement, diversion, and social activities and any associated costs - Goods and Services for personal use - Lobbying - Purchases of facilities or vehicles - Travel expenses for individuals not involved with the project - No 12-month contract Administrator (i.e.: Site Principal, Asst.
+Principal, etc.) may receive 21st CCLC compensation nor serve as the Site Program Coordinator

-If in doubt, contact the assigned Education Program Specialist to confirm if a particular cost is allowable.
+Contact your assigned Education Program Specialist to confirm if a particular cost is allowable.

-Expenditures - Costs that require pre-approval of assigned Education Program Specialist
+Expenditures - Costs that require pre-approval by your assigned Education Program Specialist

-- Advertising and Public Relations Costs such as decorative, promotional, or marketing items - All field trips - In general, food costs are allowable in the 21st CCLC grant for two specific reasons: - 21st CCLC funds may be used to pay for ingredients which will be used as instructional supplies for an ADE approved 21st CCLC cooking class - costs must be reasonable and identified specifically in the budget narrative - 21st CCLC funds may be used to pay for light refreshments to facilitate parent attendance during 21st CCLC family engagement events (e.g., coffee and doughnuts, cookies and juice, pretzels, and bottles of water).
+- Advertising and Public Relations Costs such as decorative, promotional, or marketing items - All field trips - In general, food costs are allowable in the 21st CCLC grant for two specific reasons: - o 21st CCLC funds may be used to pay for ingredients which will be used as instructional supplies for an ADE approved 21st CCLC cooking class costs must be reasonable and identified specifically in the budget narrative - O 21st CCLC funds may be used to pay for light refreshments to facilitate parent attendance during 21st CCLC family engagement events (e.g., coffee and doughnuts, cookies and juice, pretzels, and bottles of water).
 Attendance must be taken at the event and the food costs must be identified specifically in the budget narrative - Incentives for students may be allowable to increase or improve academic achievement.
 Such items should be categorized as instructional supplies and listed separately in the budget narrative.
-The cost of incentive per 21st CCLC student is not to exceed \$5-\$10 per 21st CCLC student per fiscal year - Out of State Student Travel for educational purposes may be allowable if the travel is reasonable and follows district/charter guidelines and policies
+The cost of an incentive per 21st CCLC student is not to exceed \$5-\$10 per 21st CCLC student per fiscal year - Out of State Student Travel for educational purposes may be allowable if the travel is reasonable and follows district/charter guidelines and policies